-Christina Grove, the District's new Instructional CLR Leader, is surprised in 2021 with the District's Teacher of the Year Award.
+Christina Grove, the District's new CLR Instructional Leader, was surprised in 2021 with the District's Teacher of the Year Award.

 Far too often, the behaviors of Black students in classrooms are viewed by educators as disruptive rather than as an asset, said Christina Grove, The School District of University City’s new CLR Instructional Leader.
 Black students are often shushed, corrected and shamed for displaying their cultural identities in school.
 And, alarmingly, research shows Black students are more disproportionately disciplined, suspended and expelled from public schools in America than white students.

-For decades, schools have struggled to address expulsions and suspensions.
-Despite federal decrees and complaints from groups like the AFL-CIO, adults in school cultures often blame the student and their parents as the culprits for failing to conform, when, in fact, the schools have failed to address gaps in understanding between their established school cultures and students’ positive home cultures.
+For decades, schools have struggled to address disproportionate rates of expulsions and suspensions of Black students.
+Despite federal decrees and complaints from groups like the ACLU, adults in school cultures often blame the student and their parents as the culprits for failing to conform, when, in fact, the schools have failed to address gaps in understanding between their established school cultures and students’ positive home cultures.

-About five years ago, The District began embracing the work of researcher Sharroky Hollie, the author of “Culturally and Linguistically Responsive Teaching.”
-Often referred to as CLR, this teaching urges teachers to recognize their innate biases regarding students of different cultures, validate and affirm those differences and behaviors, and bridge the gap to accelerate positive relationships and classroom learning.
+About five years ago, the District began embracing the work of researcher Sharroky Hollie, the author of “Culturally and Linguistically Responsive Teaching.”
+Referred to as CLR, this practice urges teachers to recognize their innate biases regarding students of different cultures; validate and affirm those differences and behaviors; and bridge the gap to accelerate positive relationships and classroom learning.

-The District is doubling down on this process with the recent appointment of Grove to the new CLR Instructional Leader administrative position based out of the District’s Office of Curriculum and Instruction.
-In the fall, we talked with Grove, a former district Teacher of the Year who, most recently, taught social studies at Brittany Woods Middle School.
-Grove is a 1994 graduate of University City High School, and her two children attend/ attended the District.
+The District is doubling down on this process with the appointment of Grove to a new CLR Instructional Leader position.
+In the fall, we talked with Grove, a former District Teacher of the Year who most recently taught social studies at Brittany Woods Middle School.
+Grove is a 1994 graduate of University City High School, and her two children attend/attended the District.

 Tell us a little bit about your history and how you came into this work.